Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Preliminaries of Multi-Class Logistic Regression

-where each $\bm{\bm{\theta}}_k$ is the model parameter for the $k$-th class.
-It implies that
+} where $\bm{\bt}_k$ is the model parameter for the $k$-th class and $f$ is a known function.
+The above model implies that {

-Let $\bm{\Theta}=(\bm{\theta}^{\top}_1, \bm{\theta}_2^{\top}, \cdots, \bm{\theta}_{K-1}^{\top})^{\top}$ be the entire model parameter vector.
-The model in Eq. (\ref{eq:log-odds}) is specified in terms of $K-1$ log-odds or logit transformations, with the constraint that the probabilities of each class should sum to one.
+} Let $\bT=(\bt^{\top}_1, \bt_2^{\top}, \ldots, \bt_{K-1}^{\top})^{\top}$ be the parameter for the entire model.
+Eq.~(\ref{eq:log-odds}) is specified in terms of $K-1$ log-odds with the constraint that the probabilities of each class should sum to one.
 Note that the logistic model uses one reference class as the denominator in the odds-ratios, and the choice of the denominator is arbitrary since the estimates are equivalent under this choice.
-This paper uses the last class as the reference class in the definition of odds-ratios.
+We use the $K$-th class as the reference class throughout the paper.